utdata/icj-class/meghans-final/austin-final.md

 The data in "restaurants" includes;

-- restaurant-name: The name of the restaurant
+- title: The name of the restaurant
 - address: The address of the restaurant
 - category: The food category of the restaurant
 - image: The filename of an image of the restaurant